lesma/Solis-Modbus-Auto-Charging-using-Solax/README.md

 # Solis-Modbus-Auto-Charging-using-Solax

-Code to transfer into your existing HA installation to support Automatic Battery Charging using Solax Modbus and Solcast HA integrations.
+Code to transfer into your existing HA installation to facilitate Automatic Battery Charging using Solax Modbus and Solcast HA integrations.

-This code brings together a [hardware integration](https://github.com/Jumpy07/Solis---SolisCloud-and-Home-Assistant) fomulated by @Jumpy07 and software by @Jevburchell to automate your solar PV battery charging.

 A video on the theory involved in Automatic Battery Charging based on Solar Forecasting can be found [here](https://youtu.be/fF0odNXTx48)